SixSafety/jquery.edittr/README.md

 #jquery.edittr

-jquery.edittr is a [jQuery](http://www.jquery.com/) plugin that adds editing functionality to table rows with plain-text content.
+jquery.edittr is a [jQuery](http://www.jquery.com/) plugin that adds editing functionality to table rows.
 A table row is given an additional cell with an "Edit" link.
-When clicked, "editable" cells in that row will change to input fields, allowing the editing of the content.
+When clicked, "editable" cells in that row will change to form elements, allowing the content to be edited.

 Minified version size: ~2kb